 - Pinched nerves

-West TN Neurology Clinic PLLC has an onsite traction machine.
+West TN Neurology Clinic PLLC has an onsite traction machine and back pain specialist.
 This powerful treatment tool works by applying gentle force to increase the space between your vertebrae, reducing nerve compression and friction.

 Treatment involves a series of 10 traction sessions over a month.
 One course of treatment may be all that’s needed to relieve your back pain, or you may require additional sessions over a longer period of time.